 Having section participation count in the course grade acknowledges the value of student engagement during section.
 In many sections the participation grade constitutes a substantial portion of the overall course grade (10 to 20%), but students may be unclear or concerned about how their participation grade is calculated.
 To help ease students’ concerns (and to keep your own criteria clear), you need to explain explicitly what counts as effective participation.

 Your faculty instructor may have criteria, or you can generate your own, or you can define participation in dialogue with the students.
-Consider not only quantity of talk but quality of engagement.
+Consider not only quantity of talk but also quality of engagement.
 Once you have established criteria, you need to keep detailed records of students’ participation in each section meeting.

 If time permits, you may want to send each student brief feedback about their participation grade in the middle of the term.
 This serves two purposes: it encourages those who are doing a good job, and it alerts those who are not that they need to modify their participation if they want to improve their grade by semester’s end.

 Encourage Early Discussion

 Try to get everyone talking in the first couple of section meetings.
 Once students “break the ice,” they’ll be more likely to share ideas throughout the semester.
 Introduce activities in which students get to know each other, so they feel more comfortable voicing ideas in front of one another.

 Suggestions for icebreakers appear in the Pre-Semester Preparation chapter of this Teaching Guide.